Professor of Criminology, Law and Society

 • Steen, Sara, Chris Bader and Charis E. Kubrin.
 1999. “ Rethinking the Graduate Seminar.”
 Teaching Sociology 27:167-173.

 • Kubrin, Charis E. and James Wo.
-Forthcoming.
+2016.
 "Social Disorganization Theory's Greatest Challenge: Linking Structural Characteristics to Crime in Socially Disorganized Neighborhoods."
-In Alex R. Piquero (Ed.), Handbook of Criminological Theory.
+Pp. 121-136 in Alex R. Piquero (Ed.), Handbook of Criminological Theory.
 Oxford: Wiley-Blackwell.

 • Trager, Glenn and Charis E. Kubrin.
-Forthcoming.
+2014.
 "Complicating the Immigration-Crime Nexus: Theorizing the Role of Gender in the Relationship between Immigration and Crime.”
-In Rosemary Gartner and Bill McCarthy (Eds.), The Oxford Handbook of Gender, Sex, and Crime.
+Pp. 527-548 in Rosemary Gartner and Bill McCarthy (Eds.), The Oxford Handbook of Gender, Sex, and Crime.
 New York: Oxford University Press.

 • Kubrin, Charis E. and Glenn Trager.
 2014.
 "Immigration and Crime in U.S. Communities: Charting Some Promising New Directions in Research."
 Pp. 529-550 in Sandra M. Bucerius and Michael Tonry (Eds.), The Oxford Handbook on Ethnicity, Crime, and Immigration.
 New York: Oxford University Press.